bentoml/BentoVLLM/hermes-3-llama3.1-405b/README.md

 💡 This example is served as a basis for advanced code customization, such as custom model, inference logic or vLLM options.
 For simple LLM hosting with OpenAI compatible endpoint without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).

 ## Prerequisites
-- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.
+- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 80G*6 VRAM.

 ## Install dependencies